cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 * 10% Assignments
 * 10% Particpation

-There is no exam or midterm in this class, however there will be a project review at midterm time.
+There is no exam or midterm in this class.
+However, there will be a project review at midterm time.

 ## Project Examples